 Each lesson for each section has the following structure:

-Folk calendar, folk customs and rituals; Bashkir way of life, traditional way of life; folklore genres.
+Folk calendar, folk customs and rituals; Bashkir life, traditional way of life; Folklore genres.

 Listening and perception of music.